-1. The obligations laid down in Article 17 of this Regulation shall not apply to microenterprises as defined in Article 2(3) of Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises.
+1. The obligations laid down in Article 17 of this Regulation shall not apply to microenterprises as defined in Article 2(3) of the Annex to the Commission Recommendation 2003/361/EC concerning the definition of micro, small and medium-sized enterprises, provided those enterprises do not have partner enterprises or linked enterprises as defined in Article 3 of the same Annex.